layerswap/bransferdocs/README.md

 # Bransfer Docs Home

-Welcome 👋 to the offical docs for Bransfer, the software that helps you save money and time on exchange to exchange crypto transfers.
+Welcome 👋 to the offical docs for Bransfer, the software that helps you save (money and time) on exchange to exchange crypto transfers.

-## How this works?
+## What?
+How?

+You create withdrawal from one exchange.
+Exchange takes your withdrawal, validates bunch of stuff, uses bunch of cryptography to compose valid blockchain transaction and pushes it to blockchain network.
+Miners pick up your transaction.
+Ofcourse, if you are lucky enough and you put enough fees to compete with other users.
+They start mining and mining, then after they finally find those `00000...`'s in block hash they publish the block with your transaction.
+But that is not enough yet, you still have to wait for couple of more blocks to get minied, so your transaction can be called confirmed.

 ![Standard withdrawal](/assets/standard_withdrawal.png)

+The question we ask is, this is what we really wanted?
+Ok, this is cool stuff, cryptography, decentrailization and everything.
+But I am in centralized exchange and I want my crypto to be in another centralized exchange.
+Why I would go throught all these stuff, pay insanse amount of fees and wait not less insane amount of time?

+Most of exchanges has internal transactions.
+When you create withdrawal from one exchange account to another one in same exchange.
+This is done almost instantly and with 0 fees. ([example Binance](https://www.binance.com/en/support/articles/360037037312-How-to-Make-Internal-Transfer-within-Binance)).

 ![Bransfer withdrawal](/assets/bransfer_withdrawal.png)